ant1popp/Effects--Website-Images-Parallax/README.md

 <br><br>
 ## Todo
-- The first resize does not look good, it quickly jumps ... maybe a problem of using CSS transitions?
+- [x] The first resize does not look good, it quickly jumps ... maybe a problem of using CSS transitions?
-- In some cases the resize direction is wrong if resizing from small to big.
+- [x] In some cases the resize direction is wrong if resizing from small to big.

+Solution: The animation issues come from the timeout.
+I commented it out and added some tech details in the code. <br>
+Feel free to play with the settings yourself.